 On 3 February 2022, Intesa Sanpaolo announced that it had received notification of the ECB's final decision concerning the capital requirement that the Bank has to meet, on a consolidated basis, as of 1 March 2022, following the results of the Supervisory Review and Evaluation Process (SREP).

-The overall requirement to be met in terms of Common Equity Tier 1 ratio is currently 8.86%.
+Fully loaded, the overall requirement to be met in terms of Common Equity Tier 1 ratio is currently 8.92%.